The Learning-Aligned Employment Program (LAEP) offers eligible

 education-aligned, career-related employment.

-These identical webinars will provide a brief overview of the
+This webinar will provide a brief overview of LAEP data reporting

 What is LAEP?

 LAEP allows a participating student placement in an educationally

 beneficial position that relates to the student’s area of study,

 career objective, or the exploration of career objectives.
 The

 program includes and emphasizes positions for students with

 employers that are capable of providing them with full-time

 connect with other employers that are capable of providing them